 4.3 Warranties to Third Parties.
 Producer shall not provide any representations or warranties to any Sales Lead or any other third party with respect to the Products.

 5.1 Confidentiality.
-Producer shall: (i) maintain in strict confidence all Confidential Information disclosed to it; (ii)l not disclose to any third party any Confidential Information except as expressly authorized by this Agreement; (iii) use the Confidential Information solely in furtherance of the Purpose and for no other purpose; (iv) limit access to the Confidential Information to only those of its employees, contractors, agents, subcontractors and consultants (collectively, the “Representatives”) who have a need to know and who have been instructed to comply with the confidentiality obligations contained herein; (v) be responsible for any breach of this Section 5 by any of its Representatives; (vi) use at least the same standard of care as it uses to protect its own most confidential information (and in no event less than reasonable care) to ensure that such Representatives do not disclose or make any unauthorized use of such Confidential Information; (vii) promptly notify Ethos upon discovery of any unauthorized access to, or use or disclosure of, the Confidential Information (a “Security Incident”); and (viii) upon Ethos’ request, return any Confidential Information to Ethos without retaining any copies or other reproductions or extracts thereof, or securely destroy or have destroyed all Confidential Information in a manner consistent with industry best practices, followed by certification in writing by an officer of Producer that such steps have been completed.
+Producer shall: (i) maintain in strict confidence all Confidential Information disclosed to it; (ii)l not disclose to any third party any Confidential Information except as expressly authorized by this Agreement; (iii) use the Confidential Information solely in furtherance of the Purpose and for no other purpose; (iv) limit access to the Confidential Information to only those of its employees, contractors, agents, subcontractors and consultants (collectively, the “Representatives”) who have a need to know and who have been instructed to comply with the confidentiality obligations contained herein; (v) be responsible for any breach of this Section 5 by any of its Representatives; (vi) use at least the same standard of care as it uses to protect its own most confidential information (and in no event less than reasonable care) to ensure that such Representatives do not disclose or make any unauthorized use of such Confidential Information; (vii) promptly notify Ethos upon discovery of any accidental, unauthorized or unlawful destruction, loss, alteration, unavailability, use, acquisition, disclosure of or access to the Confidential Information (a “Security Incident”); and (viii) upon Ethos’ request, return any Confidential Information to Ethos without retaining any copies or other reproductions or extracts thereof, or securely destroy or have destroyed all Confidential Information in a manner consistent with industry best practices, followed by certification in writing by an officer of Producer that such steps have been completed.
 Notwithstanding any other provision in this Agreement to the contrary, the obligations set forth in this Section 5 shall survive any termination or expiration of this Agreement for a period of three (3) years thereafter.

 5.2 Exceptions.
 The obligations of confidentiality contained in Section 5.1 shall not apply to the extent that it can be established by Producer by competent proof that such Confidential Information: